Getting the contents of a Let's Encrypt certificate

 -

-Get a certificate chain:
+Get the certificate chain:

 terraform output certificate_chain -